Annual Report 2025

 The Bulgaria Rose Working Group, launched in March 2025 brings together rose producers, distilleries, fragrance houses, and local and national associations to collectively strengthen responsible sourcing in the Bulgarian rose sector.
 Prior groundwork—including risk mapping and multistakeholder dialogue—set the stage for this collaboration.

 Work in 2025 focused on understanding and developing approaches to address key social and environmental risks such as child labour, informal work, and inappropriate agrochemical practices.
 Activities included training of companies, farmers, and pickers, establishing a qualitative baseline of risks, gaps and good practices in the Bulgaria rose sector and developing a strategy for further collaboration and joint action on the ground.
-UNICEF Bulgaria is an observer and key implementing partners.
+UNICEF Bulgaria is an observer and key implementing partner.
 See members below.

 Most companies frame their biodiversity strategies along a continuum—from reducing negative impacts to actively regenerating ecosystems.
-Promoting regenerative supply chains, whether certified, verified, or following their own robust internal standards, has become a tangible way to advance the “regenerative” end of that continuum.
+Promoting regenerative supply chains, whether certified, verified, or following their own robust internal standards, has become a tangible way to advance the ‘regenerative’ end of that continuum.

 In this context, UEBT’s Regenerative Programme continued to evolve in 2025, strengthening the foundations needed to scale regenerative practices across priority botanicals and landscapes.
 Work this year focused on establishing baselines, deepening engagement, and building the technical groundwork for long‑term restoration outcomes.